All Episodes

 Politics trumps everything, no pun intended.

-It's the ends justifies the means, and a lot of this effort now, this this feigned outrage is just the latest, and what has been four and a half, five years now of an attempt to delegitimize and and in this case prevent anybody from ever wanting to publicly support Donald Trump.
+And a lot of this effort now, this feigned outrage is just the latest in what has been four and a half, five years now of an attempt to delegitimize and in this case, prevent anybody from ever wanting to publicly support Donald Trump.

 Have you?

-Or will you ever have you ever been?
+Or will you ever, have you ever been?

 Are you now?